 “First, make yourself happy, then everything else will fall into place,” as my mom used to tell me growing up.
-When my mom passed away last August from cancer, I made a vow to do just that, and to always be honest with myself and with others as her death gave me a new perspective on life.
+When my mom passed away in August 2014 from cancer, I made a vow to do just that, and to always be honest with myself and with others as her death gave me a new perspective on life.

 I was in a job I hated and I didn’t want life’s opportunities to pass me by just because I had the security of a salary, a comfortable apartment, and good friends.
 I needed a change, a challenge, and an adventure.
 I also needed to grieve in peace, as my intuition told me, away from friends and family, as selfish as that may seem, but that was part of the vow I made.